infinitypaul/laravel-database-filter/README.md

 }

 ```
-Add The filterTrait and Register The SchoolFilter On Your Laravel Model Where The Filter Will Be User
+Add The filterTrait and Register The SchoolFilter On Your Laravel Model Where The Filter Will Be Used.
 ```php